codeworkx/ramack-openhab2-addons/addons/binding/org.openhab.binding.resol/README.md

 Resol Binding connects to Solar and System Controllers of RESOL - Elektronische Regelungen GmbH, also including branded versions from Viessmann, SOLEX, COSMO, SOLTEX, DeDietrich and many more.

+This binding is based on and includes the [Resol-VBUS-Java library](https://github.com/danielwippermann/resol-vbus-java), developed by Daniel Wippermann.

 ## Supported Things

+VBusLAN-Bridge, DataLogger DL2 and DL3 as interface between LAN and Resol VBus.
+On the DL3 currently there is only the first VBUS channel supported and the sensors directly connected tot he DL3 are not accessible via this binding.
-VBusLAN-Bridge, DataLogger DL2 and DL3 as interface between LAN and Resol VBus Many Resol Controllers and Modules like WMZ heat meters, HKM Heating circuit extensions etc.
+Many Resol Controllers and Modules like WMZ heat meters, HKM Heating circuit extensions etc.

 ## Discovery